 Abstract: Over 175 pathogenic mutations in the PRPH2 gene are linked to various retinal diseases.
 We report the phenotype and genotype of eight families (24 patients) with retinal diseases associated with seven distinct PRPH2 gene mutations.
-We identified a new mutation in a patient with adult-onset vitelliform macular dystrophy (AVMD).
-One family with the p46 mutation presented with the already described AVMD phenotype, but another family presented with the same mutation and two heterozygous pathogenic mutations (p.L2027 and p.G1977S) in the ABCA4 gene that cause extensive chorioretinal atrophy (ECA), which could be a blended phenotype.
-The p.154del PRPH2 gene mutation associated with the p.Arg2030 mutation in the ABCA4 gene was found in a patient with multifocal pattern dystrophy simulating fundus flavimaculatus (PDsFF), for whom we considered ABCA4 as a possible modifying gene.
-The mutation p.G167S was already known to cause pattern dystrophy, but we also found ECA, PDsFF, and autosomal-dominant retinitis pigmentosa (ADRP) as possible phenotypes.
-Finally, we identified the mutation p.195L in a large family with common ancestry, which previously was described to cause central areolar choroidal dystrophy (CACD), but we also found ADRP and observed that it caused ECA more frequently than CACD in this family.
+We identified a new mutation c.824_828+3delinsCATTTGGGCTCCTCATTTGG in a patient with adult-onset vitelliform macular dystrophy (AVMD).
+One family with the p.Arg46Ter mutation presented with the already described AVMD phenotype, but another family presented with the same mutation and two heterozygous pathogenic mutations (p.Leu2027Phe and p.Gly1977Ser) in the ABCA4 gene that cause extensive chorioretinal atrophy (ECA), which could be a blended phenotype.
+The p.Lys154del PRPH2 gene mutation associated with the p.Arg2030Glu mutation in the ABCA4 gene was found in a patient with multifocal pattern dystrophy simulating fundus flavimaculatus (PDsFF), for whom we considered ABCA4 as a possible modifying gene.
+The mutation p.Gly167Ser was already known to cause pattern dystrophy, but we also found ECA, PDsFF, and autosomal-dominant retinitis pigmentosa (ADRP) as possible phenotypes.
+Finally, we identified the mutation p.Arg195Leu in a large family with common ancestry, which previously was described to cause central areolar choroidal dystrophy (CACD), but we also found ADRP and observed that it caused ECA more frequently than CACD in this family.

-Keywords: PRPH2; ABCA4; AVMD; pattern dystrophy simulating FF; extensive chorioretinal atrophy; CACD; blended phenotypes; inherited retinal diseases
+Keywords: PRPH2; ABCA4; AVMD; pattern dystrophy simulating FF; extensive chorioretinal atrophy; CACD; blended phenotypes; inherited retinal diseases.

 1. Introduction